Skip to content

 Can bots count as Google Play closed testers?

-Use real people with valid accounts and real devices for the safest closed-testing workflow.
-Bots do not provide credible human feedback.
+Use real people with valid Google accounts and real devices for the safest closed-testing workflow.
+Bots do not provide credible human feedback or meaningful production-access answers.

 Are emulators useful for Android testing?